-30 Students worked in pairs or small groups, and their assignment was to invent a story in four frames, each featuring both 31 drawings and a written description.
-The materials required for the story's realization included: 4 sheets of paper (A4); pens, pencils, and colours; eraser and sharpener; scissors.
-We asked participants to cut the sheets into a square (21x21 cm) destined 32 33 for the drawing and use the remaining rectangular stripe for the written text.
-Once the material is ready, we provide instructions 34 to start, and we specify the time (approximately 15 minutes) allowed for the completion of each frame.
-We instructed 35 participants to complete one frame at a time, following simple instructions often offered in terms of guiding questions.
-An 36 important detail is that students were unaware of participating in a volcanic risk project and that the stories should have a volcanic eruption as their main theme.
-Instructions were as simple as possible to allow ample creative freedom but were needed 37 38 to focus on volcanic eruptions and make the drawings comparable.
+Pupils worked in pairs or small groups, and their assignment was to invent a story in four frames, each featuring both drawings and a written description.
+The materials required for the story's realisation included four sheets of paper (A4), pens, pencils, and colours, an eraser and sharpener, and scissors.
+We asked participants to cut the sheets into a square $(21 \times 21 \text{ cm})$ destined for the drawing and to use the remaining rectangular stripe for the written text.
+Once the material is ready, we provide instructions to start, and we specify the time (approximately 15 min) allowed for the completion of each frame.
+We instructed participants to complete one frame at a time, following simple instructions often offered in terms of guiding questions.
+An important detail is that pupils were unaware of their participation in a volcanic risk project and that the stories should have a volcanic eruption as their main theme.
+Instructions were as simple as possible to allow ample creative freedom but were needed to focus on volcanic eruptions and make the drawings comparable.

 The first frame sets the story's scene.
-Students had to describe the main characters involved, the general setting, and the environment in which they move.
+Pupils had to describe the main characters involved, the general setting, and the environment in which they move.
 We only gave the constraint that a volcano should be present.
-Guiding questions for this frame could include: Our character(s) live(s) near a volcano: what kind of place is it?
-Who is the protagonist?
-What is she/he doing?
-How does she/he feel?
+Guiding questions for this frame could include the following.

+Our character(s) live(s) near a volcano:

+- What kind of place is it?

+- Who is the protagonist?

+- What are they doing?

+- How do they feel?

 Only when the first frame was finished (or when the allotted time passed), did we provide information on the successive step.